aeaeaeaeaeae/bsystem/README.md

 ## B-System geometry

 The geometry used in the B-System Edit SOP follows a simple convention that defines the instances and their transform, the hierarchy between them and the direction of this hierarchy.
-The hierarchy can't contain loops.
+Be aware that the hierarchy can't contain loops, loops will be broken up when merged into a B-System Edit SOP.

+### Attribute and groups

 |           | vex             | class | type            | description                       |
 | --------- | --------------- | ----- | --------------- | --------------------------------- |